linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 {{</ file >}}

 {{< note >}}
-If a variable value is not provided in any of the ways discussed above, and the variable is called in a resource configuration, Terraform will prompt you for the value when you run `terraform apply`.
+If a variable value is not provided in any of the ways discussed above, and the variable is called in a resource configuration, Terraform will prompt you for the value when you run “terraform apply.”
 {{</ note >}}

 For more information on variables, see Terraform's [Input Variables](https://www.terraform.io/intro/getting-started/variables.html) documentation.